Jessa Duggar Seewald — Viewers See Baby Names In Her Posts

 A photo posted by Jessa Seewald (@jessaseewald) on

-The comments on her Instagram post center largely around whether the post indicates that Jessa is in labor and seeking hymns for peace, and whether it suggests ‘Wesley’ as a name for the second Baby Seewald.
+The comments on her Instagram post center largely around whether the post indicates that Jessa is in labor and seeking hymns for peace and whether it suggests Wesley as a name for the second Baby Seewald.

 However, the Duggar family posts religious quotes and hymns fairly frequently, so it’s impossible to say yet whether viewers are jumping to conclusions without good reason.